jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 Many books are written about the meaning and purpose(s) of humor.
 Some have focused on Jewish humor.
 I have written one: Our Pal God and Other Presumptions https://www.iuniverse.com/en/bookstore/bookdetails/108093-OUR-PAL-GOD-and-Other-Presumptions.
-Here are some of the jokes therin and therout.
+Here are some of the jokes therein and newer ones thereout.

 SPORTY SYNAGOGUE